 It has been a crazy year to say the least, but as we approach the end of 2020, it is a great time to reflect on what has happened over the past 12 months.
 Although the year started off with promise and potential for many companies around the world, the unfortunate events that were about to unfold in regards to COVID-19 changed the world as we know it.

 However, the challenge of COVID did not present a problem to Israeli technology but instead an opportunity, which is why by the end of the year the number of start-ups that offered service based solutions to the Coronavirus increased to 400.
-This has led to Israel being one of the only countries in the world to have an increase of capital investment into their technologies for 2020.
+This has led to Israel being one of the only countries in the world an increase of capital investment into their technologies for 2020.
 Most recent December figures have confirmed that investment into Israeli companies during the year grew 23% since 2019 to a whopping $9.5 billion in capital.
 Compared to the rest of the world, the USA only 5% and Asia seeing a decline of 15%, Israel has stood out as one of the most successful innovators of the a year that has seen the global economy on the brink of collapse.

 Some of the biggest investments have come from COVID related technologies, however there have been other areas which Israeli Tech has been successful; demonstrating the versatility of Israel’s economy as a whole.